mrpuri/Go-Blockchain/README.md

 ReplaceChain function is also present which solves the basic blockchain problem of selecting the longest blockchain in case a duplicate blockchain is present.

 The local server is made using gorrila/Mux.
-For further reference about gorrila/mux click visist this link https://github.com/gorilla/mux.
+For further reference about gorrila/mux click visit this link https://github.com/gorilla/mux.